Nickeymaths/VisualizeCNN/README.md

 <p>
 Deep dream:
   https://github.com/gordicaleksa/pytorch-deepdream
-  use all code and pre-train model of Google engineer.
+  we use all code of author and pre-train model of Google engineer.
 </p>

 ## Member